dotMavriQ/KLOTTRAT/README.md

 #### Credits

-I'd give some credit to Alexander Berglund-Höglund for teaching me parts of my graffiti chops when I was a kid.
+I give some credit to SBL for teaching me parts of my graffiti chops when I was a kid.
 Also the FC-crew, YR and the lot.
 You know who you are.